Skip to Main Content

 We talk a lot about community.
 We all do our best to cultivate it, from social circles and Slack groups to block parties and yoga retreats.
 And while we may show up for these events, we may still leave feeling like real community is still out of reach.
 We may feel seen but not fully known.
 We may be surrounded by like-minded people, yet somehow still alone.

-Longevity Science Points to Connection Needs
+Longevity Science Says Connection Is Key

 Study after study affirms it: strong social ties are a predictor of a longer, healthier life.